 These problems had consequences for land ownership.
 Company settlers in Wellington had been promised one town section and 100 acres (40 hectares) of rural land for each £100 lot; those in Nelson one town acre (0.4 hectares), 50 acres (20 hectares) of suburban land, and 150 acres (60 hectares) of rural land for £300.
 But it was years before settlers got their sections, which were often far from town.
 The delays slowed investment and employment, so labourers, particularly in Nelson, squatted on vacant sections.

 Wakefield developed his ideas on colonisation and wrote his first essay on the subject while in prison for abducting a young woman.
 He had no personal experience of life in the colonies and no real knowledge of the landscape of New Zealand.
 It is little wonder that the contradictions between his theories and the realities of colonisation led to problems in the settlements based on his ideas.

-William Hobson established the capital in Auckland in 1840 and as a result there was considerable investment in land in the region.
+William Hobson established his capital in Auckland in 1841, and as a result there was considerable investment in land in the region.
 The Ngāti Whātua tribe sold the land near Auckland township, but in the 1850s Māori still owned much of the rest of the province.
 Therefore, European settlement was concentrated close to the town and Auckland remained a small farming region.
 Māori reluctance to sell accomplished in Auckland what Wakefield’s ideology had failed to achieve further south.